-This mantra for insomnia liberates you from whatever block is enslaving you.
-You can apply this towards insomnia, directly the flow of the prayer towards helping you sleep.
-This mantra is also said to change challenges into opportunities and to remove fear.
+This mantra help liberate you from whatever blocks are enslaving you.
+You can apply this to your insomnia, directing the flow of the prayer to help you sleep.
+“Har Har Mukunday” is also said to change challenges into opportunities and to remove fear.
 If worries are keeping you awake at night, this mantra can help you release them from your physical, mental and etheric bodies.

 The dynamic, loving energy of the Infinite Source of All is dancing within my every cell, and is present in my every limb.
 My individual consciousness merges with the Universal consciousness.